acodega/mdmNotify/README.md

 The script requires DEP Notify and Installomator to already be installed.
 Future logic will be added to handle waiting or self installing those components.

-Core functionality comes at line 77:
+Core functionality comes at the policy array function:

 ```POLICY_ARRAY=(
     "Installing Chrome,googlechrome"